 Your marketing automation system can give you more metrics than you know what to do with, from email statistics to closed loop revenue reporting.
-Do you know the best ways to use that data to learn whether your nurtures are actually driving leads through the funnel and creating opportunities?
+You probably wonder whether your nurtures are actually driving leads through the funnel and creating opportunities, and what is the best way to use this data to learn those results?

 - Setting up reporting correctly